kind3r/hass-addons/ttlock-hass-integration/DOCS.md

 ## Gateway options

-If your HA host does not have a Bluetooth adapter, you can use another computer/PI as a gateway.
+If your HA host does not have a Bluetooth adapter, you can use another computer/PI/ESP32 (in the near future) as a gateway.
+This is not related to the TTLock G2 gateway.

 Use the Configure tab to specify gateway options:
 ```yaml